 Accumulators for photovoltaic solar energy

-In the photovoltaic solar energy sector, the accumulator is the element of the installation capable of storing the electrical energy.
+In the photovoltaic solar energy sector, the electric storage battery is the element of the solar energy installation capable of storing electrical energy.
 This energy will later be transformed into chemical energy.

 The objective of the photovoltaic accumulators is to store the electrical energy generated by the photovoltaic solar panel.
 Once the system requires electricity, it will be provided by the accumulator.